 5. River and Canal fishing

-Coarse fishing is available on the Exeter Canal between the Basin and Double Locks.
+Coarse fishing is available on the Exeter Canal between the Canal Office swing bridges and Double Locks.

 A Rod Licence from the Environment Agency is required for free fishing between these sections on the Canal and must be shown when asked by a Council Officer or an authorised fishing bailiff.